 Before we go too deep into this recipe, it's important that we make the distinction between a pork loin and a pork tenderloin.

-The pork loin is a larger cut of meat, that comes from a pig’s back and typically weighs between two to five pounds.
+The loin is a larger cut of meat, that comes from a pig's back and typically weighs between two to five pounds.
 A pork loin can be purchased bone-in or boneless.

 The tenderloin is much smaller, weighing in at just a pound.
 It's a boneless cut that runs alongside the backbone of a pig.

 Both cuts of meat are delicious, but they cook differently!
 Always double check your recipe to be sure you pick up the right cut of meat before you start.
-This recipe calls for two one-pound pork tenderloins.
+This recipe calls for two one-pound tenderloins.

 How Long Does it Take to Smoke a Pork Tenderloin?

-Pork Tenderloins are a forgiving piece of meat.
-You can put them on your smoker on high heat (400+ degrees) and they’ll be done in 25 minutes.
-Or, you can smoke them at 300 degrees for a few hours and get one of the juiciest pork tenderloins you’ve ever seen.
+Pork Tenderloin is a forgiving piece of meat.
+You can put one on your smoker on high heat (400+ degrees) and they'll be done in 25 minutes.
+Or, you can smoke them at 300 degrees for a few hours and get one of the juiciest pork tenderloins you've ever seen.

-For this recipe, I smoke the pork tenderloin for about 2 hours at 225 and then turn the smoker up to high at the end to get a nice crust on the outside.
+For this recipe, I smoke the pork tenderloin for about 2 hours at 225 and then turn the smoker up to 450 at the end to get a nice crust on the outside.

-It’s always nice to know the time component of a cook, but please note that the times I recommended above are just a guide for planning purposes.
-Pork tenderloin is not fully cooked until the internal temperature is at least 145 degrees.
+It's always nice to know the time component of a cook, but please note that the times I recommended above are just a guide for planning purposes.
+Tenderloin is not fully cooked until the internal temperature is at least 145 degrees.
 At 145 there will still be a little pink in the center, which is totally fine.
 For my family, I always cook pork tenderloins to an internal temperature of 160 degrees.

 Figuring out what the internal temperature is can be a hassle.
 One of the best bbq tools I own is my Thermapen MK4.
 If you don't have one, I'd buy one now, or put it on your wish list.
 It's quick and accurate readouts are a gamechanger.